The ABC of RPV II: Classification of R-parity Violating Signatures from UDD Couplings and their Coverage at the LHC: Revisiting the Framework

 The UDD couplings considered here lie in the intermediate range: small enough that the production of the LSP at the colliders is unaffected, but large enough that the LSP decays promptly.
 We, therefore, consider that the pair production of SUSY particles and their subsequent decay to the LSP, if the produced particle is not the LSP, all proceed via the RPC-MSSM gauge couplings.
 The LSP decays via the RPV UDD couplings, and all of the decays involved (including the cascade decays to the LSP) are considered to be prompt.
 The relevant UDD coupling for each benchmark roughly lies in the range\,\footnote{The exact values of the range depend on the spectrum details and the nature of the UDD coupling involved.},

 where $m_{\rm LSP}, \beta$ and $\gamma$ are respectively the mass, speed and Lorentz boost factor of the LSP in a given process.
 The LSP decays via the UDD coupling, $\lambda''$, and $g$ denotes a gauge coupling.
 The lower bound is estimated assuming a two-body decay of the LSP having a decay length of 1\,cm in the lab frame.
+Smaller values of UDD couplings would lead to interesting phenomenology with displaced signatures from the LSP decay, such as displaced or delayed jets\,\cite{ATLAS:2023oti,CMS:2020iwv,Bhattacherjee:2023kxw}.
+These signatures are orthogonal to the ones we consider in the present work.
+We, therefore, keep a systematic and detailed study of the long-lived LSP region of the parameter space for a future study.

 We study two production modes of the LSP: direct, and via the cascade decay of another sparticle.
 The final state is, therefore, determined by the produced sparticles, including the cascade to the LSP, the nature of the LSP, and the UDD operator responsible for the LSP decay.
 This can symbolically be written as,